How Indian IT is Bringing Bonded Labor to the US

 Still, this particular system of slavery is deeply entrenched around the world.
 It’s most common in India, Pakistan, Bangladesh and Nepal.
 In fact, the majority of the world’s slaves live and work in India in a form of bonded labor.” – End Slavery Now

-Bonded labor was engaged in in the post Civil War period in the US when African Americans supposedly received their “freedom” and after the Emancipation Proclamation.
-This tends to not be taught in high school or college courses on history in the US, and the teaching of this history can sometimes get the presenter of the information as classified as “anti-American.”
+Bonded labor was engaged in the post-Civil War period in the US when African Americans supposedly received their “freedom” after the Emancipation Proclamation.
+This tends not to be taught in high school or college courses on history in the US, and the teaching of this history can sometimes get the presenter of the information classified as “anti-American.”

 “Following the Civil War, former slaveholders and white Americans needed labor for their workforce, so they found new ways to force African Americans to work.
 Whites arrested and charged African Americans and then fined them for their various crimes.
 Former slaves had little money to afford such fines, so white businessmen forced the emancipated slaves to take on debts in exchange for paying them.
 These former slaves then had a bond over them, and employers exploited the situation so that the debt could never be repaid.” – End Slavery Now